-You cannot gauge your Filipino VA’s abilities until they start working for you.
-You should set up a trial period of 2 weeks before giving them full-time responsibilities.
+As the employer, you cannot gauge your Filipino VA’s abilities until they start working for you.
+You should set up a trial period of 2 weeks before giving them full-time employee responsibilities.

-Here a few skills to look out for to decide whether you should keep your virtual assistant or it’s time to rehire:
+Here a few skills to look out for during training and the probation period to decide whether you should keep your virtual assistant or it’s time to hire again.

 1. Ability to follow instructions

-Your VA should be able to follow your instructions precisely in order for things to run smoothly.
+Your VA should be able to follow your instructions precisely for things to run smoothly.

 How do you check for this trait?

 While posting a job requirement, sneak in a small instruction in the middle of the post.
-For example – “Start your application with the word ‘Goldfish’”.
-So when you receive hundreds of applications, you can find obedient virtual assistants by searching for ‘Goldfish’.
+For example, “Start your application with the word ‘Goldfish.’”

 2. Taking Initiative